MichelEChaghoury/AndroidPdfConverter/README.md

 # Images-To-Pdf-Converter-Kotlin
 Images to PDF Converter using Kotlin in android

-Read Access to gallery
-write Access to file storage
+Read Access to gallery, write Access to file storage

 User select image(s) and adjust PDF file settings image(s) will be converted to a PDF file